nathanpc/libinet/README.md

 ## Contribute!

-You think this library suck?
+You think this library sucks?
 You can fix it by submitting a Pull Request or a Issue!